2023 Best Child Development & Family Studies Schools in Alabama

 Top Alabama Schools in Child Development & Family Studies

-Our 2023 rankings named The University of Alabama the best school in Alabama for human development and family studies students.
-UA is a fairly large public school located in the city of Tuscaloosa.
+Our analysis found The University of Alabama to be the best school for human development and family studies students who want to pursue a degree in Alabama.
+UA is a fairly large public school located in the small city of Tuscaloosa.

 After completing their degree, human development graduates from UA carry an average student debtload of $25,000.
 This translates to an average monthly loan payment of $636, based on a 10-year repayment plan.